Mariah's Storm: Produce record

 Mariah's Storm made her mark on the racing industry as a broodmare, producing the great Giant's Causeway (by Storm Cat), the European Horse of the Year for 2000.
 She also produced Freud, a full brother to Giant's Causeway who stands at Sequel Stallions New York.
 Freud was the leading sire in New York in 2008.
 She has also produced significant mares: her first filly, a full sister to Giant's Causeway named You'resothrilling, produced four-time Group 1 winner Gleneagles and Irish 1,000 Guineas winner Marvellous.
 Mariah's Storm also produced a Sadler's Wells filly named Love Me Only that is the dam of Storm the Stars (by Sea the Stars), winner of the Group 2 Great Voltigeur Stakes and placed in multiple Group 1 races.
-Mariah's Storm produced six colts in a row from 1997 to 2002, followed by seven fillies from 2005 to 2015.
+Mariah's Storm produced six colts in a row from 1997 to 2002, followed by seven fillies from 2005 to 2015, and died on February 17, 2022.